Alex3k/lgtm_hrdr/README.md

 3. Update the vars.tfvars file to have relevant variables for you.
 Make sure you read the instructions at the top.
 4. `terraform init`
 5. `terraform apply -var-file vars.tfvars`
+6. It will take a minute or two before the global IP routes to Grafana

 ## Configure Enterprise Metrics Plug in
 1. Get the IP address of grafana from running `terraform output` within the ge_lb directory.
 2. Get all of details by running `terraform output` within the stack directory
 3. Log in with your configured OAuth user
 4. Set the plugin token to be the output from terraform called "gem_token_override".
-Also set the "Grafana Enterprise Metrics URL" to be gem_a_endpoint from terraform output
+Also set the "Grafana Enterprise Metrics URL" to be gem_a_admin_endpoint from terraform output
 5. Create a tenant, I will call it "tenant1"
 6. Create an access policy for this tenant.
 I will call it tenant1-ap.
 I have also ticked all permissions and selected the tenant1 tenant
-7. Create a prometheus data source for this tenant with the name "Prometheus Global".
+7. Create a prometheus data source for this tenant with the name "Prometheus".
 Set the URL to be gem_a_datasource_endpoint from terraform,  enable "Forward OAuth Identity" and add a custom header with the name of "x-scope-orgid" and the value of the tenant you previously created.
 In my case "tenant1"
 8. Reconfigure the plugin (open the plugin and click on the "Configuration tab") and apply the same steps from step 3 but using gem_b instead of gem_a

 ## Configure Enterprise Logs Plug in